jackdally/lre_manager/MANUAL_TESTING_GUIDE.md

 You should now see the **"Baseline Budget to Ledger"** step.

+### Pre-Baseline Checklist:
+The setup page will show a checklist verifying:
+- ✅ BOE Created
+- ✅ Initial MR Set
+- ✅ BOE Approved (must be in "Approved" status)
+- ✅ Final MR Set (required before baseline)

 ### Actions:
+1. Review the pre-baseline checklist
-1. Review the BOE summary shown
+2. Review the BOE summary shown
+3. Review "What Happens When You Baseline" information
+4. **Read the warning** - this action cannot be undone
-2. Click **"Push to Ledger"** button
+5. Click **"Push to Ledger"** button
-3. Wait for confirmation message
+6. Wait for confirmation message
-4. Should see: "Budget Baselined!" with number of ledger entries created
+7. Should see: "Successfully Baselined!" with number of ledger entries created
-5. Step 2 (Baseline) should be marked complete
+8. Step 7 (Baseline) should be marked complete

 ### Expected Result:
 - BOE status changes to "Baseline"
+- Management Reserve is locked and available for utilization
 - Ledger entries are created for each BOE allocation
-- You can verify this by checking the Ledger page later

----

-## Step 7: Initialize Risk & Opportunity Register

-You should now see the **"Initialize Risk & Opportunity Register"** step.

-### Actions:
-1. Read the information about R&O register
-2. Click **"Create Risk & Opportunity Register"** button
-3. Should see confirmation: "Risk & Opportunity Register Initialized!"
-4. Step 3 (R&O) should be marked complete

-### Expected Result:
-- R&O register is initialized
 - All setup steps are now complete
 - You should be automatically redirected to the Dashboard
+- MR utilization is now managed from the R&O page

 ---